honeycombio/honeycomb-kubernetes-agent/README.md

 [Honeycomb's](https://honeycomb.io) Kubernetes agent aggregates logs across a Kubernetes cluster.
 Stop managing log storage in all your clusters and start tracking down real problems.

+To learn more, check out [our docs](https://honeycomb.io/docs), and our [Kubernetes-specific docs](https://honeycomb.io/docs/connect/kubernetes/).

 ## How it Works

 `honeycomb-agent` runs as a [DaemonSet](https://kubernetes.io/docs/admin/daemons/) on each node in a cluster.
 By default, containers' stdout/stderr are written by the Docker daemon to the node filesystem. `honeycomb-agent` reads these logs, augments them with metadata from the Kubernetes API, and ships them to Honeycomb so that you can see what's going on.